MiguelSanLeon/holidays-survey/README.md

     - Repeat the survey
     - Submit the answers and show the survey results
     - Submit the answers and exit

+- Again, a variety of options are displayed to choose from and all the information collected during the survey is offered for review and approval.

 ![Survey results](assets/readme-files/survey-results.png)